gerbssusd/MathConclave1/slides.md

 |3G.
 At later grades, determine conditions under which an argument does and does not apply.
 (For example, area increases with perimeter for squares, but not for all plane figures.)||||1||1||||||||3|

 ---

+Susan has an ear infection.
+Her doctor prescribes an antibiotic.
+The doctor tells Susan to take a 250-milligram dose of the antibiotic every 12 hours for the next 10 days.

+Susan finds out that 4% of the antibiotic is still in her body after 12 hours.
+Assume that each dose is exactly 250 milligrams and that Susan takes one dose every 12 hours.
+Part A
+How much of the antibiotic, in milligrams, is in Susan’s body immediately after taking the 2nd dose?
+Enter your answer in the first response box.

+Part B
+How much of the antibiotic, in milligrams, is in Susan’s body immediately after taking the 10th dose?
+Enter your answer in the second response box.

+Rubric
+(2 points) The student enters the correct amount of antibiotic in Susan’s body for Part A and B (e.g., 260, 260.4167).
+Note: An acceptable range for Part B is 260.4-260.422.

+(1 point) The student enters the correct amount for Part A or Part B, but not both.

+---
 layout: end
 ---